 Method 1: Disabling protected views

-As of many culprits, the trust center is the most visited place to find one for recovering from the "PowerPoint found a problem with the content issue", protected views have the dignity to put you in this issue, so without thinking twice first try this method.
+As for many culprits, the trust center is the most visited place to find one for recovering from the "PowerPoint found a problem with the content issue", protected views have the dignity to put you in this issue, so without thinking twice first try this method.

 Step 1: open up your PowerPoint application already open or present in any other folder.